Commerce Exam > Commerce Notes > Economics Class 11 > Short Questions with Answers: Correlation - 2

 The demerits of Karl Pearson's correlation coefficient are:

-(i) The values of correlation coefficient are unduly affected by extreme values.
+(i) The value of the coefficient is unduly affected by extreme values (outliers), which can distort the measure of association.

 Q.20.
 How does Spearman's rank correlation measure relation between variables?